-NLP began (in the 1970s) when John Grinder, a Professor at UC Santa Cruz, and Richard Bandler, a graduate student, studied some of the world’s most effective communicators.
-They believed (and still do) that all behaviour has a structure, and that you can model the way one person does things ‘instinctively’ and teach other people to do it the same way.
-They modelled people like Virginia Satir, Milton Erickson, Fritz Pearl and Gregory Bateson, and they noticed that all these people went through (mostly unconscious) patterns when communicating – both internally (thinking) and externally.
-Grinder and Bandler taught the patterns to other people and found these new people became effective communicators too.
-The patterns evolved into NLP – and, as such, the field has often been described as “the study of human excellence”.
+NLP is the study of human excellence.
+It arose in the 1970s when John Grinder and Richard Bandler studied some of the world’s most effective communicators.
+They believed (and still do) that all behaviour has an internal structure, which you can model to make other people behave instinctively like them.
+They modelled people like Milton Erickson, Virginia Satir and Gregory Bateson, and they noticed that all these people had patterns of communication that were mostly unconscious to themselves but were very effective for their communication.
+The patterns evolved into NLP – and it’s been described as “the study of human excellence”.

 - First, know what you want.
 In any situation, have a clear outcome of what you want to achieve.

 - Be aware and alert.
 Have sufficient sensory awareness of yourself and others to know when you are moving towards or away from your outcome.